r14227123-cloud/Hsin-Chi_Project/README.md

 Step12. second level estimation

 ### Outputs

 The output will be a statistical parametric mapping figure, see: [results_figure](https://github.com/r14227123-cloud/Hsin-Chi_Project/tree/main/Documents/results%20figure)

 The original paper:

 B. Deen, & W.A.
 Freiwald, Parallel systems for social and spatial cognition reaching the cortical apex, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 122 (44) e2520067122, https://doi.org/10.1073/pnas.2520067122 (2025).

 The dataset:

 Ben Deen and Winrich Freiwald (2022).
 Parallel systems for social and spatial reasoning.
 OpenNeuro.
 [Dataset] doi: doi:10.18112/openneuro.ds003814.v1.0.0

-the README should clearly document your project: the research question, what scripts/notebooks you wrote, how to run the analysis, what outputs are produced, and what dataset was used.